Homogenization of high-contrast composites under differential constraints: Admissible differential constraints

-\begin{remark}[On Assumption \ref{stm:exist-ext}] Assumption \ref{stm:exist-ext} above is quite close to \cite[Definition 1.4]{fonseca.kruzik}.
-The main differences consist in: 1) the fact that the extension operator here is assumed to exist on a periodically perforated domain, with constants independent of the periodicity parameter $\ep$; 2) the fact that the existence of an extended $p$-equiintegrable sequence here is only required when starting from a sequence that also had $p$-equiintegrability properties.
-We refer to \cite{fonseca.kruzik} for a general discussion on the connections between the existence of extension operators from an open set to a bigger surrounding domain, and the theory of DiPerna-Majda measures.

-A notion $\A$-free extension domain was also considered in \cite[Definition 4.4]{kramer.kromer.kruzik.patho}.
-There, however, no $p$-equiintegrability conditions are prescribed.
-As pointed out in \cite[Section 4.2]{kramer.kromer.kruzik.patho}, such extension results are, in general, non-trivial.
-Additionally, they depend both on the topology of the set and on the operator $\A$ under consideration.
-In particular, no such $\A$-free extension is possible when $\A$ is the operator associated to the Cauchy-Riemann system, not even in the case of very regular sets $\Omega$. \end{remark}

-In contrast to the classical cases of the curl and of higher-order gradients (see the examples at the end of this section), we did not manage to ensure that for a general operator $\A$ the whole Assumption \ref{stm:exist-ext} holds.
-Nevertheless, as Theorem \ref{thm:exist-ext} shows, we are able to identify conditions on the operator $\A$ which are sufficient for properties (1)--(3) of Assumption \ref{stm:exist-ext} to be fulfilled.
+In contrast to the classical cases of the curl and of higher-order gradients (see the examples at the end of this section), we did not manage to ensure that for a general operator $\A$ the whole Assumption \ref{stm:exist-ext} holds (cf. Theorem \ref{thm:exist-ext}).
 Note that this assumption is designed to tackle the periodically perforated structure appearing in our problem.
 The first step to prove properties (1)--(3) is thus to start from the simpler scenario in which the parameter $\eps$ is neglected.
 In this respect, we establish the following:

 \begin{theorem}[Existence of $\A$-free extensions] Let $D,O\subset \Rd$ be open sets such that $D$ is connected, $O$ is bounded, and $\partial D\cap \bar O$ is a Lipschitz boundary.
 Let also $\A$ be a linear, $k$-th order, homogeneous differential operator with constant coefficients and constant rank, and let $\B$ be a linear, $\ell$-th order, homogeneous differential operator with constant coefficients such that \eqref{eq:kerA=imB} holds.
-We further assume that \begin{itemize} \item for all $\A$-free $u\in L^p(D;\RN)$ there exists $w\in W^{\ell,p}(D;\RM)$ satisfying $u=\B w$; \item there exists a constant $c>0$ such that
+We further assume that \begin{itemize} \item for all $\A$-free $u\in L^p(D;\RN)$ there exists $w\in W^{\ell,p}(D;\RM)$ satisfying $u=\B w$; \item there exist a projection operator on the subspace of $\B$-free maps $\sfPi_\B\colon W^{\ell,p}(D;\RM) \to W^{\ell,p}(D;\RM)$ and a constant $c>0$ such that

 \end{itemize} Then, there exist a map

 and a constant $c\coloneqq c(d,p,\A,D,O)$ such that, for all $u\in L^p(D;\RN)$ with $\A u=0$ in $W^{-k,p}(D\cap O;\R^N)$, \begin{enumerate} \item ${\mathsf E}_{\A} u = u$ a.e. in $D\cap O$, \item $\norm{ \mathsf E_{\A} u}_{L^p(O;\RN)} \leq c \norm{u}_{L^p(D;\RN)}$, and \item $\A (\mathsf E_{\A} u) = 0$ on $O$. \end{enumerate} \end{theorem}